One thing many programs struggle with is getting participation from their learners and teachers. Solving this problem is one of our main missions.

-The easiest way to achieve this is to take 5 minutes at department conference (such as M&M, Grand Rounds or something similar) and do the following:
+The easiest way to achieve this is to take 5 minutes at a department conference (such as M&M, Grand Rounds or something similar) and do the following:

-While at this conference it can also be helpful to demo completing a feedback encounter, though it isn't mandatory.
+While at this conference, it can also be helpful to demo completing a feedback encounter, though it isn't mandatory.

 One thing we've found that helps address the problem of lack of feedback is when users know how much participation is expected of them, and they're regularly reminded of those expectations.

 Fortunately, myTIPreport has a feature that helps with this.
 By following the directions here (under Participation Requirements), we'll send reminders to users to remind them how much they need to participate.

 We've found that the best place to start here is by placing requirements on your learners first.
 Learners have a higher incentive to participate initially because they benefit from the feedback they receive.
 Having them be responsible for initiating interactions, either through feedback requests, or in-person feedback encounters, is a proven way to increase participation.
 Therefore, by default, new programs have a "citizenship requirement" set up that learners request or complete 4 evaluations per month.

 In addition to configuring this feature, we recommend communicating participation expectations with your department, either in person at a meeting or through email.

 myTIPreport can be configured to allow upper-level learners to give feedback on lower-level learners.
 Since learners know the value of feedback, we find that they are more likely to give feedback as well.

 This feature can be configured by following the directions here.
 We recommend at least allowing your learners who will be graduating this year to provide feedback on your first year learners.
 That said, the more learners who have the ability to provide feedback on their junior colleagues, the better.